 This page provides information about vehicle, driver, and document requirements, state regulations, insurance coverage, and city-specific requirements, needed to drive with Lyft in the state of New Orleans.

-If you're a driver anywhere else in Louisiana, visit this page instead.
+If you're a driver or are applying to drive in Louisiana, visit this page instead.

 If you’ve just been approved to drive, you should receive your Lyft emblem shortly.
 If you didn't get one or need a new one, place an order in your Dashboard.
 While waiting for it to arrive, you may print a temporary emblem.

 New Orleans driver regulations

 Be sure to follow these rules when giving rides in New Orleans, and keep an eye on your email for important updates from Lyft.